srushtikage/Alumni-Student-Networking-Platform/README.md

 # Student - Alumni Networking Platform

 Student-Alumni Networking Platform, a medium to bridge the gap between past, present, and future generations of our esteemed academic community.
-Our platform is designed to connect students and graduates, across various fields, fostering a vibrant ecosystem of knowledge sharing, mentorship, and collaboration.
+This platform is designed to connect students and graduates, across various fields, fostering a vibrant ecosystem of knowledge sharing, mentorship, and collaboration.

 This platform is not just a space for networking; it's a thriving community driven by the collective ambition to learn, grow, and succeed together.